MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/AD-FS-paginated-sign-in.md

 ## How to get the new experience

 ### New installation of AD FS
-If you are a new customer to AD FS, you'll receive the new design by default
+If you are a new customer to AD FS, you'll receive the new design by default.

 ### Upgrading a farm
 If you are an existing customer AD FS 2012 R2 or 2016, there are two ways to receive the new design after upgrading servers to AD FS 2019 and enabling the FBL to 2019.